 - Be unable to take care of your daily needs and need long-term care.

-- Permanently live in a nursing home.
+- Be permanently placed in a nursing home.

 Should I get an accelerated death benefit rider?